datahub-project/datahub/docs/features/feature-guides/compliance-forms/overview.md

 # About DataHub Compliance Forms
 <FeatureAvailability/>

-**DataHub Compliance Forms** simplify the process of documenting, annotating, and classifying your data assets while ensuring accountability by assigning tasks to the appropriate data owners, stewards, and subject matter experts.
+**DataHub Compliance Forms** streamline the process of documenting, annotating, and classifying your most critical Data Assets through a collaborative, crowdsourced approach.

+With Compliance Forms, you can execute large-scale compliance initiatives by assigning tasks (e.g., documentation, tagging, or classification requirements) to the appropriate stakeholders — data owners, stewards, and subject matter experts.
-With flexible configurations, Compliance Forms empower teams to ask the right questions to the right people for a targeted set of assets, streamlining compliance and governance workflows.

-## What are DataHub Compliance Forms?
+## What are Compliance Forms?

-Think of **Compliance Forms** as structured surveys for your data assets: a series of questions that must be answered to ensure an asset meets your documentation and classification standards.

-Key Features:

-* **Configurable Questions:** Tailor Forms to collect exactly the information you need.
-* **Targeted Assignments:** Direct specific questions about specific data assets to relevant stakeholders.
-* **Verification Workflow:** Use Verification Forms to require a final review and sign-off for all responses, ensuring assets are fully verified.
-This adds an extra layer of accountability, critical for compliance and governance programs.
-* **Compliance Readiness:** Track and enforce documentation standards across assets.
+A **Compliance Form** is a flexible and centrally managed tool that enables your data governance or compliance teams to define, enforce, and monitor requirements for specific Data Assets or Columns.

+A Compliance Form consists of:

+1. **Assets:** The Data Assets or Columns for which the Form must be completed.
+These represent the scope of the compliance initiative.

+2. **Questions:** The set of requirements or conditions that must be completed for each asset.
+Questions are a vehicle to collect key attributes for your data assets.
+These can range from simple to complex, with questions that require differing types of answers to complete.
+Examples include Descriptions, Domains, Owners, Tags, Glossary Terms, and custom Structured Properties.

+3. **Assignees:** The users or groups responsible for completing the Form (e.g., asset owners, domain experts, or stewards).

+Once a Compliance Form is defined, it can be published.
+When a form is published, the assignees who are required to complete the requirements will be notified via the Inbox of the tasks that they must complete.
+In addition, analytics will begin to be gathered about the assets that are meeting or violating the requirements in the form so you can understand your initiative's progress over time.

+### Why Use Compliance Forms?

+Compliance Forms enable organizations to:
+- Standardize documentation and metadata across critical Data Assets.
+- Crowdsource compliance-related tasks to domain experts who are best equipped to provide accurate information.
+- Scale governance initiatives efficiently while maintaining accuracy and accountability.

+By leveraging Compliance Forms, organizations can ensure consistent metadata quality and foster collaboration between data experts and governance teams.

 <p align="center">
   <img